YamouJ/R-STUDIO/README.md

 ## Significance of Study
 The findings will help address the uneven progress in renewable energy adoption across different nations, aiding policymakers and stakeholders in developing strategies to enhance renewable energy use.
 This study also contributes to tracking advancements towards United Nations Sustainable Development Goal #7.

+## Regression Analysis
+Separate models were constructed regressing RenewShare over individual variables in the cleaned dataset.
+Predictors with p-values less than 0.05 were included in the combined model, which had an RMSE of 17.42, significantly lower than the Naive model's RMSE of 27.90, suggesting at least one predictor is significant.

 ## Data Cleaning
 The data was downloaded from Kaggle as a CSV file, renamed "energy.csv", and uploaded into R Studio.
 Columns with too many blank cells were removed, and rows with blank entries were eliminated.
 A subset of data from 2019 was defined, columns were renamed for clarity, and the population density variable was fixed by removing commas.

-## Regression Analysis
-Separate models were constructed regressing RenewShare over individual variables in the cleaned dataset.
-Predictors with p-values less than 0.05 were included in the combined model, which had an RMSE of 17.42, significantly lower than the Naive model's RMSE of 27.90, suggesting at least one predictor is significant.

-## Data Cleaning
-The data was downloaded from Kaggle as a CSV file, which was then renamed "energy.csv" and uploaded into R Studio.
-Columns deemed unusable due to containing too many blank cells were removed.
-Then, the rows that still contained blank entries were eliminated.
-To control for time, a subset that only included observations from 2019 was defined under the name “y2019”.
-2019 was presumed to be the most reliable year (for future projection) that likely best reflects contemporary economic and technological conditions since COVID-19 may have temporarily disrupted development in 2020.
-Columns were then renamed for clarity and conciseness.
-Finally, the column for the (population) “density” variable was fixed through the removal of commas to satisfy numeric form.
-A preview of the resulting working dataset is shown below:

 <img width="641" alt="Screenshot 2024-07-09 at 1 03 06 PM" src="https://github.com/YamouJ/R-STUDIO/assets/167350506/60f0f4d5-0558-4c07-bcc3-512a5e87a91d">